kenrector/sigma-cpv-kit/README.md

 ## Miscellanous
 You can find many reference manuals at http://bitsavers.org/pdf/sds/sigma/cp-v/.

 Shut down CP-V with the ZAP keyin at the operator console.
+CP-V will respond to the command by printing "       THAT'S ALL, FOLKS!!".
-Don't quit out of simh while CP-V is up if you can help it.
+It may take a minute or so for the response.
+Don't quit out of simh until you see it or have waited patiently.